 In the US, foxes generally face one of three fates when encountering humans.
 Many foxes invade farms or scavenge on properties, making them an economic hazard.
 These foxes raid chicken coops, destroy crops, and cause other problems.
 It’s not a malicious act, but rather the result of shrinking habitat and dwindling food supplies.

 The second fate is far worse than being mauled by a farm dog or caught in a trap.
 These poor critters are often the victims of fur farms, bred in tiny enclosures purely for their pelts.
 Even though they’re wild animals, foxes are incredibly intelligent and display complex emotions.
 Imagine being forced to live in a closet like Harry Potter, only to be brutally murdered and skinned when you’re big enough.

 A lucky few are rescued from the fur farms through the efforts of dedicated groups such as Save-A-Fox and get to enjoy the third fate of a US fox.

 This last fate is that of a pet.
 Foxes make wonderful companions, but need a lot of space.
 All species native to the US are available as pets, and fennec foxes are currently one of the most popular exotic animals, although they require a lot of care.

 The methods you use to get rid of foxes may vary slightly based on the species.
 It can also be difficult because foxes are highly intelligent and tend to spot the usual tricks.

 However, a combination of exclusion, deterrent, and capture/release tends to be the best and safest method.
 These three methods tend to overlap at times, making it easy to do all three almost simultaneously.

 What to do if You See a Fox

 Before getting into removal, it’s important to follow a few safety measures.
-Foxes aren’t normally aggressive, but can (like many species) are susceptible to rabies and can be dangerous when cornered.
+Foxes aren’t normally aggressive, but are (like many species) susceptible to rabies and can be dangerous when cornered.

 Here are a few things you should do the moment you know you have foxes on your property: